iraikov/chicken-tabular/README.md

 ## Version history

+- 1.2 : Fix for escaped double quotes [thanks to Matt Welland for reporting]
 - 1.0 : Initial release

 ## License

 >
-> Copyright 2019 Ivan Raikov
+> Copyright 2019-2020 Ivan Raikov
 >
 >  This program is free software: you can redistribute it and/or modify
 >  it under the terms of the GNU General Public License as published by